 - From Escape Velocity: Nova comes the ever-popular Thunderhead Lance - essentially a giant beam of damage sticking out the front of your ship.
 Makes absolutely no sense, but when your end result is space jousting, how could you not?

-- Jets'n'Guns Gold has not one, but two energy blade weapons: the Tsunami, which when fully upgraded resemles a laser bat'leth, and the Tsunami Beta, which resembles a SPINNING laser bat'leth.
+- The original Jets'n'Guns has the Tsunami Generator which, when fully upgraded, resembles a laser bat'leth.
+The Gold Edition adds the Tsunami Beta, which resembles a spinning laser bat'leth.
 They're also amazingly powerful, and (somewhat realistically) create a huge amount of waste heat.

 - The Neverwinter Nights Community Expansion Pack includes alternate blade appearances for weapons from daggers to rapiers to two-bladed swords that look remarkably like lightsabers.
 They don't actually change the in-game effect, however.